temken/raytracer/README.md

   - [x] Colors in the config file should be possible to define as integer 0..255, not just floats 0..1
   - [x] Take image or video -> Decide in config file
   - [x] Set number of threads in config file
-- [ ] Improve the block blur algorithm to not smudge edges. -> Bilateral filter
-- [ ] Introduce a material class
+- [x] Introduce a material class
-  - [ ] Semi-reflective/shiny objects
+  - [x] Semi-reflective/shiny objects
-  - [ ] LIght source are either on/off.
+  - [x] LIght source are either on/off.
 Should be possible to dim them.
 Maybe this has something to do with luminance?
-  - [ ] Implement metallic surfaces
+  - [x] Implement metallic surfaces
+  - [x] Add refractive/transparent media.
+- [ ] Use the material class in the renderer
-  - [ ] Add refractive/transparent media.
+  - [ ] Add material to object and parse from config file
+  - [ ] Use material in the Simple renderer
+  - [ ] Use material inthe MC renderer
+- [ ] Improve the block blur algorithm to not smudge edges. -> Bilateral filter
+- [ ] Renderer with next event estimation: Create a renderer with deterministic shadows by checking for the closest light source or something.
+  - [ ] Could this be a way to solve the black pixel issue?
+- [ ] Create some interesting images and videos using all the capabilities so far.
 - [ ] Add more pre-defined colors
-- [ ] Create some interesting images and videos using all the capabilities so far.
 - [ ] Print preview of image downscaled in terminal
 - [ ] Test and fix the object orientation and rotations and spin (in particular rectangles and boxes)
+- [ ] Mean free path inside the object with scattering color (could just be albedo color).
+Also useable for fog.
 - [ ] Check out BSDF
 - [ ] Get debugging to work.
 - [ ] Implement depth of field capability